MetanoKid/coding-scars/_drafts/sublime-syntax-highlighting.md

 It's defined as an entry in the `contexts` mapping.
 When it's in the stack, only this context will be processed until we modify the stack.
 So, we need to stop using it at some point or we won't use the `main` one again!

 That's what the `match: '$'` does.
-When we get to the end of the line (because our log files are single-lined), we pop the context so we go back to the previos one (the `main` context, for us).
+When we get to the end of the line (because our log files are single-lined), we pop the context so we go back to the previous one (the `main` context, in this case).

 Now, move the _single quotes_ match into the `log_line` context and remove it from the `main` one.
 You will have this: